 Elective Title: 93CA810 — FORENSIC PATHOLOGY

 This course is intended for any student who is interested in the interface of law and medicine as well as a review of three-dimensional anatomy.
 The medical legal autopsy is the focus from which evaluation of mechanisms of death and injury are obtained.
 Opinions drawn from medical observations will be reviewed in light of their legal significance in medical practice as well as the court room.
-Opportunities to observe and perform autopsies will be mixed with an introduction to civil and criminal consultation and testimony.
-There is also a requirement for a formal presentation to be done on the last Tuesday of the monthly rotation.
-Requirement to work one Saturday during the month.
+Opportunities to observe autopsies will be mixed with an introduction to civil and criminal consultation and testimony.
+There is also a requirement for a formal presentation to be done on the last week of the monthly rotation.
 Medical students should have a working knowledge of anatomy and physiology of the human body and basic disease mechanisms.

 Primary Contact for Add/Drops: Jarrett, Beverly F. (email@example.com)